-Compare the best rates and fees to transfer money to Kenya
+Compare the best global money transfer fees and rates to send money to Kenya

 What is the cheapest way to transfer money to Kenya?

-When you are looking to transfer money to Kenya it's important that you calculate the total cost of your Malaysian Ringgit to Kenyan Shilling transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/KES exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/Kenyan Shilling exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/KES interbank rate is 26.791.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/Kenyan Shilling interbank rate is 31.5638.
 Whenever you compare fees for transferring money to Kenya, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 26.791 KES, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 27.5947 KES.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 31.5638 KES, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 32.51071 KSh

 What is the fastest way to transfer money to Kenya?